Valuable Experience In Shoulder Dystocia Cases

 Shoulder dystocia involves much more than simply a broken bone or muscle injury that could heal.
 Because the birthing child is so vulnerable, dystocia can lead to much more serious injuries.
 Erb’s palsy, a paralysis of the upper arm, is the most common injury resulting from shoulder dystocia.

 At McKeen & Associates, P.C., we have a team of Detroit shoulder dystocia lawyers ready to investigate your case and fight for the maximum compensation award available.
 We want you to get the money you need to live as normal a life as possible, and we want justice in your case.
+We help clients across Michigan and Illinois, as well as the rest of the country.

 Michigan Birth Injury Attorney | A Track Record Of Success